babbling-brook/streambed/README.md

 #### SSL certificates.

-SSL certificates will need creating and installing for streambed.localhost, domus.streambed.localhost and scientia.streambed.localhost
+SSL certificates will need creating and installing for streambed.localhost, domus.streambed.localhost and scientia.streambed.localhost.
+Alternatively you can create a single wildcard certificate for *.streambed.localhost

 Self signed certificates are fine for dev work.
 (You may need to use the --ignore-certificate-errors command line flag in Chrome).

 Apache config files will also need creating for them.
-A seperate vituralhost will need creating for each certificate, E.G:
+A seperate vituralhost will need creating for each certificate if a wildcard certificate is not used.
 ```
 <VirtualHost *:443>
   # Admin email, Server Name (domain name), and any aliases
   ServerAdmin admin@streambed.localhost
-  ServerName  streambed.localhost
+  ServerName  *.streambed.localhost

   # Index file and Document Root (where the public files are located)
   DirectoryIndex index.php